Has survival mode become a way of life ?

 What makes this different:

-Many people arrive here after years of insight-oriented therapy.
-They understand their history, have tried affirmations, explored retreats, and practiced meditation — yet the same patterns persist.
+Many people arrive here after years of talk therapy.
+They already understand their history, have tried affirmations, explored retreats, maybe even tried meditation or CBT— yet the same patterns persist.

-NARM is experiential and present-focused.
-Instead of endlessly analyzing the past, we pay attention to what is happening right now — in your body, your emotions, and the beliefs organizing your experience.
+That’s why we need a process that is experiential and present-focused.
+Instead of endlessly analyzing the past, we intervene by paying attention to what is happening right now — in your body, in your emotions, and in the beliefs organizing your experience.

-We’re not trying to fix you.
-We’re interested in how your patterns are actually working — and what they’re costing you.
+Instead, we will get deeply curious about how your patterns are actually working for you— and what they’re costing you.

 As core emotional experience is allowed and integrated, the system reorganizes naturally.
-Change comes from clarity and contact, not from pushing harder.
+Changing the way we relate to ourselves and the world around us comes from clarity and connection, not from pushing ourselves harder.

 Who this work is for: